isaacwasserman/Shadow-Removal-via-Generative-Priors/README.md

 <br />

+## Running in Colab
+To install dependencies, download checkpoints, and run the model from Colab, open `shadowgp_colab.ipynb` from Google Colab.
+The cells in this notebook clone the rest of this repo and run all of the necessary setup.

 ## Install Environment, Download Checkpoints, and Download Dataset
 Running the following commands will install a conda environment for Linux systems and download the pretrained checkpoints and evaluation dataset: